0xfaded/gpu-deadbeef/README.md

 `vc4asm` is available from http://maazl.de/project/vc4asm/doc/index.html.
-We will assemble and output the instructions as an array of uint32_t values which can be `#include`'d, or even copy pasted, into a C code.
+We will assemble and output the instructions as an array of uint32_t values which can be `#include`'d, or even copy pasted, into C code.

 The included binaries run on the raspberry pi, or alternatively can be recompiled for another architecture and run there.